NATURAL WAYS OF TREATING ACNE - PART 1

 The good news is, whichever type of acne you are dealing with, you can bring balance back to your body and your skin.
 The solution to acne is multi-faceted, and depending on your body, can change over the months, seasons and years.
 Being in tune with your body and determining the source of imbalance is important in your journey to healthy skin, but also understanding how to treat those imbalances.

 First step to clear skin

 A first step you can take today, even if you are totally unclear as to where you stand on the balance scale, is to start nourishing your body and cut out inflammatory and unhealthy foods.
 Pick one of the suggestions below or all, but choose something that you know you can stick to (being ambitious is great, but the #1 reason a diet fails is because it isn't being followed!)

 - Remove any products from your skincare ritual that dry or irritate your skin

 - Cut out most of the processed sugar and complex processed foods out of your diet (an occasional treat is fine, but don't make it a daily habit!)

 - Make sure you eat fruits and veggies every day

 - Include foods high in zinc (like spinach and pumpkin seeds!) and omega-3 (flaxseeds, sea vegetables and walnuts) in your diet

 - Exercising once in a while is also not a bad idea :) Exercising promotes healthy circulation which helps your body remove toxins and also keeps your body and mind in a healthy state.

-Stay tuned for part 2 of our Natural solutions to Acne for more in depth look into how hormones affect acne.
+Check out part 2 of our Natural solutions to Acne for a more in depth look into how hormones affect acne.